Why am I writing this?

 I have chronic and ferocious OCD!
 I have also learnt to battle it, to the extent that when it attacks me, I have the confidence, tools and strength to fight back and win!

-So on a morning seven mile bike ride once, part of my war on OCD, I thought it was the right time to write an account of how I battled my demons and got on top of my OCD, to share with others who may want to incorporate my learning and actions into their assault on this quite horrible and devastating illness.
-I now add to this account on a regular basis in the hope it will support others who read it.
+So on a morning seven mile bike ride, part of my war on OCD, I thought it was the right time to write an account of how I battled my demons and got on top of my OCD, to share with others who may want to incorporate my learning and actions into their assault on this quite horrible and devastating illness.
+I now add to this post on a regular basis in the hope it will continue to support others who read it.

 My OCD life